Northern-Breeze/sabaweli-education/README.md

-# SleepyBears
+# Sabaweli Education

-# About SleepyBears
+# About Sabaweli Education
-SleepyBears is a platform for students to get the most out of their studies with tools for productivity
+Sabaweli Education is a platform for students to get the most out of their studies with tools for productivity